-Active Ingredient: Regorafenib is the main active ingredient in this mediation.
+Regorafenib is the main active ingredient in this meditation.
 It shows potential antiangiogenic and antineoplastic activities.
-This active component binds to and inhibits vascular endothelial growth factor receptors 2 and 3, and Ret, Kit, PDGFR and Raf kinases.
+This active component binds to and inhibits vascular endothelial growth factor receptors 2 and 3, and Ret, Kit, PDGFR, and Raf kinases.
 It leads to the inhibition of tumor angiogenesis and tumor cell proliferation.
-VEGFRs are receptor tyrosine kinases that are essentials in tumor angiogenesis; the receptor tyrosine kinases RET, KIT, and PDGFR, as well as the serine/threonine-specific Raf kinase, are involved in tumor cell signaling.
+VEGFRs are receptor tyrosine kinases that are essential in tumor angiogenesis; the receptor tyrosine kinases RET, KIT, and PDGFR, as well as the serine/threonine-specific Raf kinase, are involved in tumor cell signaling.

-Action Mechanism: This mentioned medicine is a type of targeted cancer drug called a cancer growth blocker.
+This mentioned medicine is a type of targeted cancer drug called a cancer growth blocker.
 Stivarga works in two ways.
-It restricts the signals that instruct cancer cells to grow and cancer cells forming new blood vessels, which they need to be able to grow.
+It restricts the signals that instruct cancer cells to grow and cancer cells to form new blood vessels, which they need to be able to grow.

 - 40 mg: It is to be consumed once a day for 21 days with a low-fat meal as directed by the doctor